molecular biologist, bioinformatician, photographer

 Hi, I’m Miguel.
-I’m a Postdoctoral Fellow in the laboratory of Dr. Rachel Green at Johns Hopkins.
-I’m passionate about using genomic approaches to explore the complex biology of cellular RNAs.
+I’m a Postdoctoral Fellow in the Next-generation Sequencing (NGS) lab in the FDA Office of Oncologic Diseases.
+In the NGS lab, I use bioinformatic approaches to evaluate B-cell receptor sequencing technologies and explore fundamental questions about mutational dynamics in cultured cancer cell lines.
 My curiosity about nature extends beyond the lab, where I seek to capture the beauty of people, our planet, and the cosmos through photography.

 The ribosome: A sentinel for cellular stress